zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 These equations have a simple optical interpretation: the first term on the right-hand side can be seen as the *incident* field (generated by primary sources), and the integral corresponds to the *scattered* field (produced by secondary sources).
-Both fields propagate at the speed of light.

 Let us complete the derivation by finding the expressions of the electric and the magnetic phasors.
 The first step is to express Equation 8.4 in the frequency domain: